msfjarvis/msfjarvis.dev/content/posts/how-to-get-involved-in-open-source.md

 slug = "how-to-get-involved-in-open-source"
 tags = ["open source"]
 categories = ["oss"]
+description = "Starting with OSS can be daunting for many.
+Here's a recap of my experiences with OSS with some tips on how to get started yourself."
 +++

 The most common question I get when I recommend open source as a launching pad for budding developers is "Where do I start?".